Pakhavaj

 It is the percussion instrument most commonly used in the dhrupad style of Indian classical music and less often used as a rhythm accompaniment for various other sub-forms of music and dance performances (e.g. kathak, odissi, marathi).
 It has a low, mellow tone that is quite rich in harmonics.
-The sides of the pakhawaj are made with animal skin (often goat, cow skin).
+The sides of the pakhawaj are made with animal skin (often goat skin).
 The pakhavaj players place the instrument horizontally in front of themselves as they sit on the floor with legs crossed.
 The players may sometimes place a cushion under the narrower treble face to lift it slightly.
 A right-handed person places the larger bass-skin on the left side and the treble skin on the right.
 The bass face tends to be smeared with some fresh wheat dough which acts as the kiran and gives a vivid bass sound to the pakhavaj.

 The tuning of Pakhavaj is similar to that of the tabla – with the wooden wedges placed under the tautening straps.
 Due to the varied thickness of the skin that covers the treble face, the treble face can produce at least two tones that are a semitone apart.
 For example, if hitting the centre (the bol दिन din) is tuned to produce the note C then hitting closer to the edge (with the bol ता for example) could produce the note C#.
 The fine tuning can be done with the woven outer ring (गजरा – gajra) which is an extension of the skin that the face is made of.
 It is only on the bass skin where a freshly made batter (or dough) of (wheat) flour and water is applied to provide enhance the low-pitched sound.
 While the options to use a polymer-based substitute are available but are not commonly used.